ligabloo/react-redux/docs/tutorials/hooks.md

   - Knowledge of React terminology: [JSX](https://reactjs.org/docs/introducing-jsx.html), [State](https://reactjs.org/docs/state-and-lifecycle.html), [Function Components, Props](https://reactjs.org/docs/components-and-props.html), and [Hooks](https://reactjs.org/docs/hooks-intro.html)
 :::

-This tutorial, in an attempt to showcase what we think are React Redux best practices, makes use of [Redux Toolkit](https://github.com/reduxjs/redux-toolkit), which is intended to be the standard way to write Redux logic.
+This tutorial, in an attempt to showcase what we think are React Redux best practices, makes use of [Redux Toolkit](https://github.com/reduxjs/redux-toolkit) (RTK), which is intended to be the standard way to write Redux logic.

 :::tip
-To learn more about using React Redux without Redux Toolkit, please visit the [Redux Fundamentals](https://redux.js.org/tutorials/fundamentals/part-1-overview) tutorial.
+To learn more about using React Redux without RTK, please visit the [Redux Fundamentals](https://redux.js.org/tutorials/fundamentals/part-1-overview) tutorial.
 :::
 ## Redux - The Basics